 Six members of the Department of Otorhinolaryngology-Head and Neck Surgery have been selected by their peers as Super Doctors® in Texas.
 Following an extensive independent nomination and research process, the results were published in the June 2016 issue of Texas Monthly magazine.

-Dr. Amber Luong is an associate professor and research director in the Department and also directs a laboratory at the Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases.
+Amber U. Luong, MD, PhD is an associate professor and research director in the Department and also directs a laboratory at the Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases.
 Her primary research interest focuses on understanding the role of the innate immune response in the pathophysiology of chronic rhinosinusitis, with a particular interest in the role of environmental fungi in initiating these innate immune responses.